 First, you take a pill called mifepristone.
 Pregnancy needs a hormone called progesterone to grow normally.
 Mifepristone blocks your body’s own progesterone.
 Some people feel nauseous or start bleeding after taking mifepristone, but it’s not common.
 Your doctor or nurse will give you antibiotics to take to prevent infection.

 Your doctor or nurse will also give you a medicine called misoprostol.
-You’ll use the misoprostol 6-48 hours after you take the first pill (you’ll get instructions on how and when to do it).
+You’ll use the misoprostol 6-48 hours after you take the first pill — your doctor or nurse will let you know how and when to do it.
 This medicine causes cramping and bleeding to empty the uterus.